Guard actions in Mexico fire seen as key to who lived, died

 A central question for investigators remains: Where were the keys to the men’s section when the fire started?

 Seven people – five immigration agents, a private security guard and the migrant who allegedly started the fire – have been charged with homicide and causing injury.
-On Friday the head of Mexico’s National Immigration Institute and the retired Navy rear admiral who was the highest-ranked immigration official in the state of Chihuahua were scheduled to face accusations in court of failure to protect the migrants and homicide, respectively.
+On Friday, an initial hearing for the head of Mexico’s National Immigration Institute was delayed until Tuesday, because his defense team said they had not been given access to the investigative case file.
+Francisco Garduño is accused of failing in his responsibility to protect migrants.

 Mexico’s Attorney General’s Office did not immediately respond to a request for comment on the contents of the videos and witness statements, which were provided to AP by a lawyer for one of the accused.